-This example is based on Energy Transformation Taskforce, 2019, Essential System Services, Scheduling and Dispatch, Example 1, Attachment C, (online).
+11 This example is based on Energy Transformation Taskforce, 2019, Essential System Services, Scheduling and Dispatch, Example 1, Attachment C, (online).

-The Regulation Raise clearing price will be capped based the ceiling price applicable to the service.
+12 The Regulation Raise clearing price will be capped based on the ceiling price applicable to the service.
 The example does not include the effect of the price ceiling to demonstrate the underlying problem explained through the example.

-Economic Regulation Authority, 2024, Offer Construction Guideline (online).
-The ERA is in the process of amending this document to be consistent with EPWA's Exposure Draft.
+13 Economic Regulation Authority, 20254, Offer Construction Guideline, (online).